top of page

 • Best for: Emergency use only—not recommended for regular training.

-Final Thoughts
+Final Thoughts on Gum Shields

 A good gum shield isn’t optional—it’s a must.
 It protects your smile, minimizes injury, and lets you train or compete with confidence.
 For beginners, a boil-and-bite is usually the best starting point, but if you plan to spar regularly or fight competitively, consider upgrading to a custom-fit mouthguard.
+Your mouth will thank you.

-Here's some options we recommend:
+Here are some options we recommend:

 Boxing Head Guard